hadidy100/YummyTummy/README.md

 The description table, contains text of 120 characters to describe what the image is all about.

-Modification to the tables columns are welcom and possible!
+Modification to the tables columns are welcom and possible!!

 More to come!
 Anas